-Nine individuals spoke against the proposed new ordinance, including the current President of the Athens Area Home Builders Association Stephanie Doerr and Past-President Jarod York.
+Nine individuals spoke against the proposed new ordinance, including the current President of the Athens Area Home Builders Association Stephanie Doerr and Past-President Jared York.

 Doerr owns Make Mine Home interior design studio in Oconee County and is a contractor, and York is owner of J.W.
 York Homes of Athens.